 - Learn more about DC, including culture and history

 - Certificate from the Georgetown University Law Center Program on Innovative Policing

 - Opportunity to meet with and be mentored by senior MPD personnel

-- The fellowship program requires two-year participation to qualify for the Georgetown certificate
+- The fellowship program requires approximately eighteen months of participation to qualify for the Georgetown certificate

 - Fellows are required to participate in a monthly workshop offered by the Georgetown University Law Center

 - Fellows are required to participate in organized community engagement projects

-- Monthly workshops and community engagement projects are held in a two to three hour block each month on a pre-set days
+- Monthly workshops and community engagement projects are held each month on a pre-set days